 …and she’s the bookie’s favourite to go all the way:

-In a world where the Kardashian sisters get 40 times as many news write-ups as ocean acidification it’s no surprise that until a few weeks ago–when I read one of her essays–I’d never heard of Nora Ephron.
-But she made my life, and those of millions of others, a little brighter.
+The Kardashian sisters get 40 times as many news write-ups as ocean acidification, so it’s no surprise that until I chanced upon one of her essays recently, I’d never heard of Nora Ephron.
+Unbeknown to me, she had made my life a little brighter, and the lives of millions of others, .

 Over to Nora: